 - Alishan National Forest (from anywhere in Taiwan)

 Taxis and Ubers – Taxi’s in Taiwan are super easy to spot.
 Let’s be honest here; they are bright yellow with a ‘Taxi’ sign on the roof!
 If you haven’t brushed up on your Mandarin, you should ask someone who can speak Chinese to write down your destination on a piece of paper (or on your phone); most drivers do not speak English.
 Uber is pretty straightforward, however depending on where your trailhead is, you may not find a willing driver.
 For both of these options, consider how you intend to get back from your trip.
 No one is going to be waiting for.
 For taxis on longer distance trips, we suggest trying to confirm the fare before accepting a ride.
+We’ll leave it there.
+This is a guide to hiking in Taiwan, not a guide to hailing cabs.

 Private Drivers – There are a lot of different ways to get to the amazing hiking trails in Taiwan and one of those is to hire your own private drivers.
 HTC (Hiking Taiwan Club) has compiled a great list of private drivers.
-We suggest for you to do your own research and perhaps ask to connect with past guests to get real, authentic feedback.
+We suggest that you do your own research and perhaps ask to connect with past guests to get real, authentic feedback.

 Parkbus Taiwan – This wouldn’t be an ultimate guide to hiking in Taiwan if we didn’t include one of the newest and exciting ways hikers in Taiwan are getting out to the trails – Parkbus Taiwan!
 Here’s a little background for those that want to know what they’re all about!
 Getting people outdoors and to difficult-to-get-to hiking destinations as easily as possible.
 Check out some of their featured destinations or upcoming events.